Nicole Fontaine: Member of the European Parliament, 1984–2002

 In the run-up to the 1994 European Parliament election, Fontaine published a work intended to make the general public more familiar with the European Parliament, entitled Les députés européens: Qui sont-ils?
 Que font-ils?
 (MEPs: who are they? what do they do?).
 In June 1994 she was re-elected to the European Parliament for a third term of office.
-In July she was also re-elected a Vice-President of the Parliament and became, by virtue of the number of votes obtained, first Vice-President of the European Parliament.
+In July she was also re-elected a vice-president of the Parliament and became, by virtue of the number of votes obtained, first vice-president of the European Parliament.
 She retained that position in January 1997.
-In that capacity, she co-chaired the Conciliation Committee with the President-in-Office of the Council of Ministers.
+In that capacity, she co-chaired the Conciliation Committee with the president-in-office of the Council of Ministers.

-In August 1997 Fontaine published a guide to Community aid schemes, entitled L'Europe de vos initiatives, and then in October 1998 a layman's guide to the Amsterdam Treaty entitled Le traité d'Amsterdam, à l'attention de ceux qui aimeraient s'intéresser à l'Europe si elle était moins obscure (the Amsterdam Treaty for those who would like to take an interest in Europe but find it difficult to understand).
+In August 1997 Fontaine published a guide to community aid schemes, entitled L'Europe de vos initiatives, and then in October 1998 a layman's guide to the Amsterdam Treaty entitled Le traité d'Amsterdam, à l'attention de ceux qui aimeraient s'intéresser à l'Europe si elle était moins obscure (the Amsterdam Treaty for those who would like to take an interest in Europe but find it difficult to understand).

-At national level, Fontaine served asVice-President of the UDF and, ex officio, a member of the UDF's Executive Committee and Political Bureau.
+At the national level, Fontaine served as vice president of the UDF and, as an ex-officio member, of the UDF's Executive Committee and Political Bureau.
 In second place on the list led by François Bayrou, she was re-elected to the European Parliament in June 1999.

 Standing against Mário Soares for the post of President of the European Parliament, she was elected by a majority of the votes cast in the first round on 20 July 1999.
 She led the Parliament from 1999 to 2002.
 A profile by The Economist from that time described her as "a consensus-seeker, coalition-builder, conciliator ... nowhere more at home than in the Byzantine corridors of Europe, canvassing cross-party support, flashing her smile, teasing out compromise".